 At all times from the date of delivery, our product is at your risk of loss or damage and you are responsible for its safe custody.
 You must keep our product insured and promptly provide us with evidence of such insurance and its currency as and when requested by us from time to time.

-(b) Notwithstanding anything else, your licence to use any Third Party Products is provided by the Third Party Supplier and not us, and is subject to any terms and conditions as made available by the Third Party Supplier, including, but not limited to, warranties, ownership of intellectual property, privacy and scope of permitted use.
+(b) Notwithstanding anything else, your licence to use any Third-Party Products is provided by the Third-Party Supplier and not us, and is subject to any terms and conditions as made available by the Third-Party Supplier, including, but not limited to, licenses, policies, warranties, ownership of intellectual property, privacy, scope of permitted use and other documentation.

 You must not assign any rights or benefits under these terms and conditions unless you have obtained our prior written consent.
-Any assignment by you without our consent shall entitle us to avoid any liability we may have to you under these terms and conditions.
+We may assign our rights and benefits under these terms and conditions at any time without notice.

 If at any time you owe us money on any account in excess of our trading terms then in addition to any other rights we have you agree we may enter any premises owned, possessed or controlled by you where our product is stored and remove our product and re-sell all or any of them.
 We are not liable to you if we take such action.
 If we request you will obtain a landlord’s waiver in a form acceptable to us.

-To the full extent of the law all warranties or guarantees are excluded.
+Subject to the foregoing, to the full extent of the law all other express or implied warranties or guarantees are excluded.
 Warranties do not apply if the product has received maltreatment, inattention or interference or the product has not been used in accordance with any performance ratings or care instructions.
-To the extent that the law does not allow us to exclude warranties (other than a warranty as to title) but allows us to limit our liability, our liability for any claim is limited to, in relation to goods, a refund of the purchase price actually paid, the replacement of the damaged product or the supply of equivalent product at our absolute discretion and, in the case of services, the supply of the services again or the payment of the cost of having the service supplied again.
-In no circumstances are we liable for special, indirect or consequential loss including any loss of profit or of contract, even if you advise us of any special circumstances or such loss was reasonably foreseeable.
+In no circumstances are we liable for loss of profit, loss of data, loss of business or contract or any special, indirect or consequential loss, even if you advise us of any special circumstances or such loss was reasonably foreseeable.

-These terms and conditions override your terms and conditions.
+These terms and conditions override your terms and conditions, including any terms and conditions attached to any purchase order (even if issued after these terms and conditions).
+You acknowledge and agree any purchase order (and any terms and conditions attached to any purchase order) issued by you has no effect and is for administrative purposes only.
 To the extent of any discrepancy between these terms and conditions and any other (including your own) terms and conditions these terms and conditions prevail.

 You acknowledge that we may impose a minimum quantity for individual purchases as a condition of sale.
 We may impose a processing fee for approved purchases below the minimum quantity.

-These terms and conditions do not give you any intellectual property rights in our product.
+You agree to protect the intellectual property rights of the products and cooperate with us and our Third-Party Suppliers in their efforts to protect their intellectual property rights.
+You must notify us of any suspected or known breach or breaches of intellectual property rights as soon as is practicably possible after becoming aware of the breach or breaches.
+You must provide us or the Third-Party Supplier (as applicable) control of any proceedings and provide us or the Third-Party Supplier with all reasonable assistance in the defence of any claim the products infringe any third party intellectual property or other rights.
+These terms and conditions do not give you any intellectual property rights in the products.
 If we source, produce or manufacture any product samples or prototypes specifically for you, you do not acquire any intellectual property rights in such samples and prototypes.
-Your details and information that you provide us about yourself may be retained by us on our database and used by us or Third Party Suppliers.
+Your details and information that you provide us about yourself may be retained by us on our database and used by us or Third-Party Suppliers.
 You have no rights in that database.
-We may use such database in the conduct of our business, subject to privacy and other relevant laws.
+We may use such database in the conduct of our business, subject to privacy and other relevant Laws.

 We are not liable for any infringement or unauthorised use of any intellectual property rights arising from these terms and conditions.
 If any dispute or claim is made in respect of any infringement or unauthorised use of intellectual property rights we may terminate these terms and conditions by notice to you and without liability to you or any other person.